ywamsendai/ywamsendai-wiki/docs/ywam/join.md

 ## The Process

-* Join us on [Riot](tools.md), introduce yourself, share what God has placed on your heart, and ask us questions.
+* Connect with us either via [email](mailto:people@ywamsendai.org) or on [Riot](tools.md), introduce yourself, share what God has placed on your heart, and ask us questions.

 * You will have had to have completed a YWAM DTS somewhere in the world.